-This article explains how to set up initial value for your Text field.
+This article explains how to set up initial value for your Text Input field.

 What is an initial value?

-By default, the Text field with initial value is still editable, so the user can modify the initial value.
-However, in most cases, you want to mark this text field as read-only and even hide the fields in the form, but print in the PDF.
+By default, the Text field with an initial value can be edited by the respondent, but in many cases, you may want to make it read-only and hide it in the form while still including it in the PDF.

 Set initial value

-Click on the field ID of your desired Text field to open its properties panel.
+Click on the Field Label or Field ID of your desired Text Field to open its properties panel.

 From the Initial Value dropdown, select your desired initial value.